TIBHannover/BacDiveR/README.md

 [releases]: https://github.com/TIBHannover/BacDiveR/releases/latest

 <!-- Paste the above section into the release description
-together with the latest section of `NEWS.md` in order to usefull populate Zenodo.
+together with the latest section of `NEWS.md` in order to usefully populate Zenodo.
 Afterwards, remove the above from GitHub. -->

 ## Installation